ETS-Next-Gen/writing_observer/modules/lo_dash_react_components/README.md

 1. To develop a new component, simply toss in a `react.js` file in `src/lib/components`.
 2. Remember to use class (not functional) syntax for compatibility with `dash`
 3. If the component needs data, toss in a `.testdata.js` file in `src/lib/components`.
 Note that this file should not use modern JavaScript (we're limited to ES5.1, except for `export default`).
-4. Add SCSS.
-As of this writing, we're still figuring out how to handle that.
-However:
+4. If the component needs SCSS, add a `.scss` file in `src/lib/components`.
+Each component ought to be enclosed in a class of the name of that component (so that, e.g. your styles can be scoped to within there, or so we can introspect what's on a page).
-5. Each component ought to be enclosed in a class of the name of that component (so that, e.g. your styles can be scoped to within there, or so we can introspect what's on a page).
+5. Use `npm run start-all` to start the react, scss, and dash workflow.
 6. Remember that by the time you move from pure React to `dash`, you should follow `dash` conventions (e.g. you'll want to support `setProps`, be a class-based component, etc.)
 7. For `dash` to be aware of the component, it should be added to `src/lib/index.js`